kavinyao/hackab.it/_posts/2013-08-18-what-i-wish-i-knew-when-i-was-20.md

+---
+layout: post
-# What I Wish I Knew When I Was 20
+title: "What I Wish I Knew When I Was 20"

-- pubdate: 2013-08-18
+date: 2013-08-18
-- tags: life, experience, advice
+tags: life, experience, advice
-- description: Kavinyao's list of some life advice.
+description: "Kavinyao's list of some life advice."
 ---

 Near the end of my sophomore year, I read Tina Seelig's *What I Wish I Knew When I Was 20*.
 The book is subtitled *A Crash Course on Making Your Place in the World* and I think it really means it, with lots of solid examples and useful advice.
 I recommend you for a read and you can take a peek at [my excerpts][excerpt-url].